-MOHS is primarily funded through receipt of both state funding and federal funds allocated through the Department of Homeland Security/Federal Emergency Management Agency and the Department of Justice Programs.
-Federal funding provided by the federal government does not fully fund MOHS activities and operations but enhances programs and provides sub-recipient grants to local programs that are in need.
+The Mississippi Office of Homeland Security (MOHS) primarily operates through state general funds allocated by state funding.
+Additionally, MOHS receives federal support from the Department of Homeland Security/Federal Emergency Management Agency and the Department of Justice Programs.
+Federal funding does not fully cover MOHS activities and operations, it does play a crucial role in enhancing programs and providing sub-recipient grants to local initiatives in need of financial support, as well as providing additional support to enhance initiatives and pilot programs statewide.